kafilcodes/directory-jagdalpur-district/README.md

 ```
 User: "hey there"
 Bot: Hello!
-I'm here to help you find businesses in Dhamtari.
+I'm here to help you find businesses in Jagdalpur.
 How can I assist you today?

 User: "deepak electronics"
 Bot: Hello!
 I found one business matching your search:
-     • Deepak Electronics - Market Square, Dhamtari
+     • Deepak Electronics - Market Square, Jagdalpur
      📞 +91 9876543212

 User: "give me list of restaurants"